The Divine Comedy

 Lo scopo The purpose

-La Commedia di Dante, in origine, si chiamava solo "Commedia".
-(Dante's Comedy was originally called simply "Comedy".)
+La Commedia di Dante in origine si chiamava solo "commedia".
+(Dante’s Commedia was originally called simply “Comedy.”)

-L'aggettivo "Divina" fu aggiunto da Boccaccio nel mille trecento settantatré come segno di ammirazione.
-(The adjective "Divine" was added by Boccaccio in 1373 as a mark of admiration.)
+L'aggettivo "divina" fu aggiunto da Boccaccio nel mille trecento settantatré come segno di ammirazione.
+(The adjective “Divine” was added by Boccaccio in 1373 as a sign of admiration.)

 È un poema drammatico che si chiama commedia perché inizia male, all'inferno, e finisce bene, in paradiso.
 (It is a dramatic poem called a comedy because it begins badly, in Hell, and ends well, in Paradise.)

-Secondo gli antichi canoni esistevano tre stili: tragico, umile e comico.
-(According to the old canons, there were three styles: tragic, humble, and comic.)
+Inoltre, secondo gli antichi canoni, esistevano tre stili: tragico, umile e comico.
+(Moreover, according to ancient canons, there were three styles: tragic, humble, and comic.)

-Nella Commedia, Dante mescola temi, personaggi e linguaggi diversi.
-(In the Comedy, Dante blends different themes, characters, and registers of language.)
+Nella Commedia Dante mescola temi, personaggi e linguaggi diversi.
+(In the Comedy, Dante blends different themes, characters, and kinds of language.)

 È un poema allegorico: gli eventi hanno un significato simbolico più profondo.
-(It is an allegorical poem: events carry a deeper symbolic meaning.)
+(It is an allegorical poem: the events have a deeper symbolic meaning.)

 Il viaggio dura una settimana, dall'otto al quattordici aprile del mille trecento.
-(The journey lasts one week, from April 8 to April 14, 1300.)
+(The journey lasts a week, from the 8th to the 14th of April 1300.)

 Lo scopo del viaggio è liberarsi dai peccati e arrivare alla salvezza.
-(The purpose of the journey is to free oneself from sin and attain salvation.)
+(The purpose of the journey is to free himself from sin and attain salvation.)

-3. Qual è lo scopo del viaggio di Dante nei tre regni?
+3. Qual è lo scopo del viaggio di Dante?

 Exercise 2: Dialogue